 We have been carefully monitoring the COVID-19 pandemic as it continues to progress and its potential impact on our business.
-As a result of COVID-19, we have taken precautionary measures in order to minimize the risk of the virus to our employees, such as allowing our workforce to work remotely.
+Many geographic regions have imposed restrictions to control the spread of COVID-19 including the U.K. and the State of Washington, where most of our operations are conducted.
+As a result of COVID-19, we have taken precautionary measures in order to minimize the risk of the virus to our employees, including the suspension of all non-essential business travel during peak periods of outbreak.
+In addition, all of our workforce has the ability to work remotely.
 To date, we have been able to continue our key business activities and advance our clinical programs.
 We have experienced delays in availability and shipping of preclinical and clinical supplies and delays in vendor services caused by understaffing or illness.
 However, to date, these delays have not materially impacted our business.
 However, in the future, it is possible that delays such as these or other disruptions such as delays related to enrolling participants in our clinical trials could impact our clinical development timelines.
 While the broader implications of the COVID-19 pandemic on our results of operations and overall financial performance remain uncertain, it has, to date, not had a material adverse impact on our results of operations or our ability to raise funds to sustain operations.
 The economic effects of the pandemic and resulting societal changes are currently not predictable, and the future financial impacts could vary from those foreseen.